backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ## <center><span style="font-size:1.3em;">Univariate Analysis</span></center>

-The ordinal features are all integer values, and the nominal features are all strings.
-Let's take a look at the distributions of the numeric columns.
+The ordinal features contain only integer values, the nominal features contain only strings, and the grades are integer values in [0,20].
+Let's see how the three grade columns and the ordinal features are distributed.

 ```python